Are Shotguns the ultimate SHTF firearm? I’m gonna save you some time in case you don’t feel like reading the rest of this article: NO!

 But where to start?
 And why am I dead set against not having a shotgun as a primary (meaning first choice) survival weapon?
 To understand these questions, we first need to understand what characteristics the shotgun platform has that make it so desirable for our target audience.

 Of course, there are many multi-caliber break-open shotguns that are indeed stellar to depend on in a survival situation – if you’re out in the middle of the woods with zero security issues and plentiful small game.
-However, due to the next-to-nothing capacity and slow reload speed of these break-open wonderguns, I do not consider them to be all-around SHTF arms.
+However, due to the next-to-nothing capacity and slow reload speed of these break-open wonder guns, I do not consider them to be all-around SHTF arms.

-So, then, why is the repeating shotgun considered by many to be so desirable as a survival firearm – strike that – THE survival firearm?
+Then why is the repeating shotgun considered by many to be so desirable as a survival firearm – strike that – THE survival firearm?
 Here are the (forgive me) bullet points:

-- Ammunition versatility: the wide range of ammunition types available for the shotgun allow the operator to theoretically accomplish different missions.
+- Ammunition versatility.
+The wide range of ammunition types available for the shotgun allow the operator to theoretically accomplish different missions.
 Typically, this includes buckshot for anti-personnel, anti-big game, and anti-light-skinned target use.
 Slugs for use against “distant” targets, where precision is needed, or for targets where penetration and/or more horsepower than what buckshot can provide are required.
 Birdshot in its many shot sizes will hopefully enable you to harvest small game and flying/fast-moving animals.

-- Mission versatility: utilizing the wide range of ammunition available for the shotgun platform, one man could – in theory – have one gun with the capability of performing any need a hand-held firearm might be called upon to do in a survival situation.
+- Mission versatility.
+Utilizing the wide range of ammunition available for the shotgun platform, one man could – in theory – have one gun with the capability of performing any need a hand-held firearm might be called upon to do in a survival situation.
 We’re talking small game hunting to stopping charging SUVs and everything in between.
 Remember, though – this mission versatility is directly dependent on ammunition availability.

-- Horsepower: The shotgun – especially in its 12-gauge (or even 10 gauge if you’re feeling saucy) iteration brings big-bore power to the table and (again, in theory) levels the playing field with hard-hitting buckshot (usually 00 size) and slugs.
+- Horsepower.
+The shotgun – especially in its 12-gauge (or even 10 gauge if you’re feeling saucy) iteration brings big-bore power to the table and (again, in theory) levels the playing field with hard-hitting buckshot (usually 00 size) and slugs.
 The big hole in the muzzle and instantly-recognizable sound of a shotgun being operated theoretically ups the intimidation factor big time.

-- Reliability – shotguns by quality manufacturers have a general reputation of being extremely reliable in pump-action or break-open guise.
+- Reliability.
+Shotguns by quality manufacturers have a general reputation of being extremely reliable in pump-action or break-open guise.
 Big, clunky parts to move big clunky ammo are, in theory, hard(er) to break.

 A Victim of The Great Compromise

-But what is the heart of my beef with the shotgun for a SHTF gun?
-Simple: undesirable compromise.
+Simple: Undesirable compromise.
 The shotgun system is, by nature of its versatility, necessarily a compromise – it fulfills a lot of missions pretty well, but excels at none of them unless the shotgun is specifically built for an intent… and specifically building or accessorizing a shotgun for a dedicated purpose limits its versatility by definition.